Attempts to overturn the 2020 United States presidential election: House votes

-Report by Representative Zoe Lofgren
+Report by Rep. Zoe Lofgren

-At the end of February 2021, Representative Zoe Lofgren released a nearly 2,000-page report that examined the social media posts of Republican leaders who had voted against certifying the election results.
-The report focused on their posts before the November election and after the January 6 riot.
+At the end of February 2021, Democratic Rep. Zoe Lofgren, chair of the House Administration Committee, released a nearly 2,000-page report that examined the social media posts between election night and January 6 of Republican leaders who had voted against certifying the election results, writing "Many of former President Trump's false statements were made in very public settings.
+Had Members made similar public statements in the weeks and months before the January 6th attack?
+Statements which are readily available in the public arena may be part of any consideration of Congress' constitutional prerogatives and responsibilities."

 Capitol attack

 Starting in December, Trump repeatedly encouraged his supporters to protest in Washington, D.C., on January 6 in support of his campaign to overturn the election results, telling his supporters to "Be there, will be wild!"
-The Washington Post editorial board criticized Trump for urging street protests, referring to previous violence by some Trump supporters at two rallies and his statement during a presidential debate telling the Proud Boys to "stand back and stand by."
+The Washington Post editorial board criticized Trump for urging street protests, referring to previous violence by some Trump supporters at two rallies and his statement during a presidential debate telling the Proud Boys to "stand back and stand by".
 Multiple groups of die-hard Trump supporters staged rallies in Washington on that day: Women for America First; the Eighty Percent Coalition (also at Freedom Plaza) (the group's name refers to the belief that approximately 80% of Trump voters do not accept the legitimacy of Biden's win); and "The Silent Majority" (a group organized by a South Carolina conservative activist).
 George Papadopoulos and Roger Stone, ardent allies of Trump, headlined some of the events.
 In addition to the formally organized events, the Proud Boys, other far-right groups, and white supremacists vowed to descend on Washington on January 6, with some threatening violence and pledging to carry weapons.
-Proud Boys leader Enrique Tarrio said that his followers would "be incognito" and would "spread across downtown DC in smaller teams."
+Proud Boys leader Enrique Tarrio said that his followers would "be incognito" and would "spread across downtown DC in smaller teams".
 On January 4, Tarrio was arrested by District police on misdemeanor and felony charges.

 As the certification process was underway, Trump gave a speech encouraging his supporters to march to the Capitol.
 Many of them did, whereupon they joined other protesters already gathered in the area and violently breached and stormed the Capitol, eventually entering the Senate chamber as well as numerous offices.
-The Congressional proceedings were suspended, the legislators were taken to secure locations, and Mike Pence and later Nancy Pelosi were evacuated.
+The Congressional proceedings were suspended, the legislators were taken to secure locations, and Nancy Pelosi was evacuated.
 Protestors penetrated the Senate chamber.
 One unarmed woman was shot and killed by Capitol Police inside the Capitol building after she attempted to climb through a broken door into the Speaker's Lobby, leading to the House chamber; the officer who shot her was placed on administrative leave pending an investigation, and was ultimately cleared of any wrongdoing.
 Another rioter died of a drug overdose, and three succumbed to natural causes.
 A Capitol Police officer died from a stroke the next day.